-Burrata with Bits of Yellow Roasted Tomatoes and Garlic Oil: $8
+Burrata with Roasted Red Tomato Bits and a Drizzle of Garlic Oil: $6

-Mixed Olive Tapenade with Bagel Chips or on Tribeca Bread: $8
+Mixed Olive Tapenade with Pita Chips or on Tribeca Bread: $8

 Black Olive Spread on Tribeca Bread: $7

 Mixed Olives with Tribeca Bread: $5